 Adding a logo to your email signature is relatively straightforward.
 However, it depends on your email client.
 Each has different methods, including uploading an image into the signature section or linking to an image stored on a web host.
 Check out your settings to get the instructions.
 You’ll find information on setting up Gmail, Yahoo, and Outlook in your email host support section.

 Adding an image to an email signature is a great way to showcase your brand to clients and customers.
 By keeping it simple and clear, it will have the most impactful message alongside your business information.
+Refer to our best email signature sizes guide for more email banner and signature best practices.

 Need help with your email signatures?